Searching for generalized neutrino interactions in direct detection experiments with E{\nu}ES: Experimental description and analysis

 On the other hand, for the analysis of the XENONnT data, we use the function

 in which we find the same components as in Eq.~(\ref{eq:pois_chi}) for LUX-ZEPLIN and PandaX-4T.
 In this case, values have been taken from~\cite{XENON:2022ltv}.

 For our analysis, we initially considered each experiment separately.
 After that, a combined analysis was also performed, taking into account the data from each experiment.
+Because all detectors observe neutrinos from the same source, the solar flux uncertainty is correlated among all three datasets; we have verified the impact of this correlation on the limits and found that it is negligible.
 Our results are summarized in Table~\ref{tab:table_1}.

 Looking ahead, we analyze the sensitivity of the DARWIN~\cite{DARWIN:2020bnc} future experiment to GNI parameters.
 In this case, the event rate calculation at DARWIN follows the same formalism as employed in Eqs.~(\ref{eq:numb_ev}) and (\ref{eq:EvES}).